gtruch/ananimlib/docs/complex.rst

 custom instruction need only pass the name of that attribute and any other required parameters to the *__init__* method of the parent class.

+Take as an example a rolling wheel.
+To simulate the motion, we need to simultaneously update both the object's position and rotation angle.
+There is a mathematical relationship between the position and angular position that must be encoded somewhere.
+That logic can be encoded either in a custom *AnObject* whose position attribute also correctly updates the wheel's rotation angle or, it can be encoded in a custom *Instruction* that simultaneously updates both attributes of the wheel.